 Both the varieties are equally relished.
 Whether it is Dhokla or Khaman – they both make a delicious, healthy snack!

-WHY HAVE I NAMED MY RECIPE AS KHAMAN DHOKLA?
+WHY HAVE I NAMED MY RECIPE AS INSTANT KHAMAN DHOKLA?

 Because this recipe is something in-between of Khaman and Dhokla.
 It uses